 Resource systems approach to the problem of matching, by means of engineering works, the supply of water and the demand for water.
+The design and operation of water resource systems.

 8.043 Public Health Engineering SS L2T1

 Water collection, transmission and distribution systems.
 Sewage collection and effluent disposal.
 Design of sewage treatment and water treatment processes.
 Principles of advanced wastewater treatment.
 Swimming pools.
 Refuse collection and disposal.